Accessible PDF text transcripts are required for any audio used in FutureLearn courses.

 - Ensure it is clear which line of dialogue relates to which speaker and format the transcript to make it as easy to read as possible

-To ensure accessibility, video and audio transcripts should be uploaded as pdf files in the Related Files section of the relevant step on the FutureLearn platform.
+To ensure accessibility, please upload video and audio transcripts as pdf files in the Related Files section of the relevant step on the FutureLearn platform.
 Follow these guidelines to ensure the PDF is accessible.

 Uploading subtitles and transcripts to Course Creator

 Give the document a clear and descriptive title.
-Avoid ‘English Transcript’.
-Choose the file from your own records and click ‘create related file’.
+Consider including the step title and number, and avoid just calling it "English Transcript".
+Choose the file from your own records and click "Create related file".

 Terminology on this page that you aren’t familiar with?
 Check out our glossary.